nosarthur/qc101/index.rst

 And most online learning materials are written for physics majors.

 The purpose of this book is to introduce quantum computing to non-physicists.
-If the quantum computing field is a state park, then this book describes one trail that shows the rough landscape.
+If the quantum computing field is a state park, then this book is a map of a trail that I am familiar with.

 What this book doesn't do: